jhawkey/IS_mapper/README.md

 # ISMapper

-This program takes paired end Illumina short read sequence data, an IS query/queries of interest and a reference genome and reports the locations of the IS query in the reference genome or the assembly.
+ISMapper searches for IS positions in sequence data using paired end Illumina short reads, an IS query/queries of interest and a reference genome.
+ISMapper reports the IS positions it has found in each isolate, relative to the provided reference genome.

-For a more in depth description of how the program works, see **INSERT REFERENCE HERE** below.
+For a more in depth description of how the program works, see the section [Method](#method) below.

 For support, please create an issue in the GitHub issue tracker.